estebanCastaneira/estebanCastaneira/README.md

 # I'm a FullStack Developer

-- 👷🏽‍♂️ I’m currently working on TCS as Microsoft Support Engineer.
+- 👷🏽‍♂️ I’m currently working at TCS as Microsoft Support Engineer.
-- 🌱 I’m currently learning Phyton
+- 🌱 I’m currently learning Phyton.
 - 🚀 I'm looking to start a career as a Developer.
 - 📫 How to reach me: estebanc_b@hotmail.com
-- ⚡ Fun fact: i'm uruguayan and i don't drink mate 🧉
+- ⚡ Fun fact: i'm uruguayan and i don't drink mate 🧉.